Keweenaw Rocket Range: Larger rockets

 There were two types of larger rockets launched from the site, Arcas at about six feet and the much larger Nike Apache rockets.
 Both of these rockets were two-stage rockets that could carry a substantial payload.
 The Nike Apache rockets weighed about 1700 lb, were over 28 ft tall and reached an altitude of almost 100 mi.

 Project WEBROC

 In 1965 the Keweenaw site was utilized for a project called WEBROC.
 The goal of project WEBROC was to be able to set up a system of buoys, containing rocket launchers, in the ocean to obtain weather information.
 The small rockets would contain payloads of various instrumentations.
 The rockets that were used on the buoy were small 2.75-inch folding-fin rockets called “Mighty Mouse.”
-The rockets were to be housed in an enclosed launcher to help protect it from the elements.
+The rockets were to be housed in an enclosed launcher to help protect them from the elements.
 This being the case developers needed to know if the rockets could be launched from a closed-breech launcher.
 This was the testing that was done at the Keweenaw Rocket Launch Site.